apes-suite/musubi/paper.md

 It is developed within the APES-Suite [@Klimach:2014] of simulation tools based on the central Treelm library [@Klimach:2012vi] that provides the handling of this octree mesh on distributed parallel systems.
+The dedicated meshing tool Seeder [@Harlacher:2012] provides this octree mesh in a format that enables the distributed parallel reading of mesh partitions by all processes.
 The interpolation and transformation between the involved levels for the local refinement are separated from the kernel, allowing for an implementation of the respective methods without encumberment by the interpolation between the different resolutions.
 This method was described in detail in [@hasert:2013jc].
-There are various collision schemes implemented (BGK, MRT, HRR, Cumulants) [@Spinelli:2023], which can be used on a range for stencil configurations (discrete velocity directions).
+There are various collision schemes implemented (BGK, MRT, HRR, Cumulants) [@Spinelli:2023], which can be used on a range of stencil configurations (discrete velocity directions).
-It is also possible to consider the transport of particles and passive scalars in the flow.
+It is also possible to consider the transport of particles [@Vlogman:2025] and passive scalars in the flow.
-Musubi has a minimal set of dependencies and has been deployed on a wide range of supercomputing infrastructure ranging from IBM's BlueGene systems to NEC's SX vector systems [@Qi:2016].
+Musubi has a minimal set of dependencies and has been deployed on a varity of supercomputing systems ranging from IBM's BlueGene to NEC's SX vector systems [@Qi:2016].
-The user interface is realized via the Lua [@Ierusalimschy:2016] scripting language, which is used to configure the simulation setups and allows for great flexibility.
+The user interface is realized via the Lua [@Ierusalimschy:2016] scripting language, which is used to configure the simulation setups and allows for great flexibility in problem definitions.

 # Acknowlegements

 This software has been written by many people over the years.
 The individual authors can be found in each file with the respective copyright statement.
-Not appearing in the list of authors is Sabine Roller, who enabled the development of this software in the first place and we are very grateful for this possibility.
+Not appearing in those lists of authors is Sabine Roller, who enabled the development of this software in the first place and we are very grateful for this possibility.
-We especially thank our fellow contributors to this code basis Jiaxing Qi [@Qi:2017], Jens Zudrop [@Zudrop:2015], Simon Zimny [@Zimny:2015], Peter Vitt, Jana Gericke, Tristan Vlogman [@Vlogman:2025], Mengyu Wang and many students.
+We especially thank our fellow contributors to this code basis Jiaxing Qi [@Qi:2017], Jens Zudrop [@Zudrop:2015], Simon Zimny [@Zimny:2015], Peter Vitt, Jana Gericke, Tristan Vlogman, Mengyu Wang and many students.
-Many thanks to Christian Siebert, who advised us on parallel algorithms and data structures.
+Further, we thank Christian Siebert, who advised us on parallel algorithms and data structures.
 The development of Musubi was partially funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) in the framework of the HPC software initiative in the project HISEEM, by the European Commission in the Seventh Framework Programme in the area of